rizzini/my_personal_bash_scripts/README.md

 Displays the current CPU usage percentage over a period of one second, designed for minimal resource usage.
 - The script reads `/proc/stat` directly to calculate CPU usage, ensuring low overhead.
 - Output is formatted for easy parsing by widgets or other scripts.
-- Optionally uses Awesome Font for visual enhancement, but works without it.
+- Uses Awesome Font for visual enhancement, but works without it.
 - If CPU usage exceeds 90%, the output is colored red to alert the user to high load.

 **Output:**